Coast Guard, DHS.

 This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Executive Order 12866 or under section 1 of Executive Order 13563.
 The Office of Management and Budget has not reviewed it under those Orders.
-This determination is based on the size, and location, and duration of the safety zone.
-The zone encompasses an area that is only about a quarter mile in diameter, and is located in an area that will not impact commercial vessels.
-Additionally, the zone will only be in effect for one hour and 45 minutes, late at night when vessel traffic is low.
+This determination is based on the size and location of the safety zone.
+Commercial vessels will not be hindered by the safety zone.
+Recreational vessels will not be allowed to transit through the designated safety zone during the specified times.

 2. Impact on Small Entities

-(1) This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the Colorado River from 8 p.m. to 9:45 p.m. on September 2, 2012.
+(1) This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in a portion of Mission Bay from 8:50 p.m. to 10 p.m. on February 16, 2013.

-(2) This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: The safety zone is very small, and will only be in effect for one hour and 45 minutes late in the evening when vessel traffic is low.
+(2) This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: The safety zone will only be in effect for one hour and 10 minutes late in the evening when vessel traffic is low.